11 Psychological Factors of Dominant Culture on Mental Health

 How can open conversations about mental health be encouraged in dominant cultural settings?

-How dominant culture subordinate culture or cultures
+How does the dominant culture subordinate the subordinate culture or cultures

-In studying socioeconomic and cultural studies, the dominant culture in Canada, mostly the white population, has historically marginalized minority cultures by a majority of the population.
+In studying socioeconomic and cultural studies, the dominant culture in Canada, mainly the white population, has historically marginalized minority cultures by a majority of the population.
 For example, African American women faced restrictions, and their voices were often silenced.Â

 Apartheid in South Africa is another instance where a white minority enforced racial segregation in 1948, limiting opportunities for the majority.
 In the United States, Asian Americans experienced challenges due to the dominance of Judeo-Christian values.Â